 The Christmas Shop

-With her parents retiring Stephanie Nichols (Ellen Hollman - A Perfect Christmas List) has taken over the running of the family business, The Christmas Shop.
+With her parents retiring, Stephanie Nichols (Ellen Hollman - A Perfect Christmas List) has taken over the running of the family business, The Christmas Shop.
 But not long after taking it over she receives notice as the trust which owned the block where the shop is based has sold it and the rolling 30 day lease is not going to be renewed by the new owner.
-But things take an interesting turn for Stephanie when she becomes friends with Michael Kilpatrick (Bobby Campo - My Christmas Love), who happens to be the project manager in charge of the redevelopment and has got in to the custom of being too busy to celebrate Christmas.
-Desperate to save her business Stephanie challenges Michael to spend some time working in The Christmas Shop to understand why her business and the other little independent stores are special.
+But things take an interesting turn for Stephanie when she becomes friends with Michael Kilpatrick (Bobby Campo - My Christmas Love), who happens to be the project manager in charge of the redevelopment and who has got in to the custom of being too busy to celebrate Christmas.
+Desperate to save her business Stephanie challenges Michael to spend some time working in The Christmas Shop to understand why her business and the other little independent stores are not only special but needed.
 And he does, really enjoying helping and also boosting business for Stephanie.
 But with each day which passes not only do Stephanie and Michael become closer but the day to close beckons.

-I wonder how many fans of Hallmark movies will recognize the set up to "Sharing Christmas" where the owner of a business under threat of redevelopment ends up becoming close to one of the team responsible for the redevelopment.
+I wonder how many fans of Hallmark movies will recognize the set up to "Sharing Christmas" where the owner of a business under threat of redevelopment ends up becoming close to someone involved in the planned redevelopment.
 I know I did within minutes of this Hallmark Christmas movie starting and that kind of makes "Sharing Christmas" even more predictable than usual.
 But yet I have to say that whilst I could guess the ending of "Sharing Christmas" before the movie had really begun, the journey there was a little bit different with Stephanie persuading Michael to work in her store for a few days which leads to him discovering his love for Christmas and so on.